Forbes

 • Document variability.
 Formats, layouts, and languages vary enormously between vendors and document types, which makes consistent extraction genuinely difficult.

 • Model training and maintenance.
-IDP models need substantial labeled data to learn from, along with domain expertise to label fields correctly, and they require ongoing monitoring and retraining as formats evolve or new document types appear.
+IDP models need a lot of labeled data, and domain expertise to label the fields correctly.
+They also need monitoring and retraining as formats shift and new document types appear.

 • System integration.
-Getting extracted data to flow cleanly into existing ERP, CRM, or accounting systems often requires real technical work, data mapping and workflow adjustments rather than a simple plug-and-play setup.
+Getting the data to flow cleanly into an existing ERP, CRM, or accounting system takes real work.
+Expect data mapping and workflow changes, not plug and play.

 • Accuracy on unstructured content.
-The more unstructured a document is, the harder it is to guarantee consistent extraction accuracy, which is why human-in-the-loop review remains common for edge cases and high-stakes decisions.
+The less structured the document, the harder consistent accuracy becomes.
+That is why human review is still normal for edge cases and high-stakes decisions.

 How to Evaluate IDP Software